spatie/laravel-validation-rules/README.md

 });
 ```

-All users with an id less more 100 will received a validation error.
+All users with an id more than 100 will received a validation error.

 ```php